The American Vineyard Foundation Launches the Justin Meyer Graduate Student Fellowship Supporting Viticulture and Enology Research

-About the American Vineyard Foundation – The American Vineyard Foundation (AVF) is a California corporation organized in 1978 by the American Society of Enology and Viticulture as a vehicle to raise funds for research in viticulture and enology.
+The American Vineyard Foundation (AVF) was founded in 1978 by the American Society of Enology and Viticulture (ASEV) to raise funds for research in viticulture and enology.
 Basic and applied research has made the American grape and wine industry the world’s leader.
-The AVF provides a unique opportunity to unify the industry through an industry-wide research effort to maintain this progress.
+The AVF provides a unique opportunity to advance the wine industry through research efforts to maintain this progress.
 For more information visit www.avf.org

 Your contributions have funded over $35 million dollars in critical research for our industry since the American Vineyard Foundation was established in 1979.